BycorSanchez/project-twelve/README.md

 * Allow navigation inside modal.
 * Select automatically the format of the photo that best fits in the available space (modal and gallery photos).
 * Preload option images and display a loading page in the meantime.
-* ~~Load gallery photos using [Pexels API](https://www.pexels.com/api/).~~ It was discarded to maintain API KEY confidential, it is simulated loading photos from a JSON file instead.
+* ~~Load gallery photos using [Unsplash API](https://unsplash.com/developers).~~ It was discarded to maintain API KEY confidential, it is simulated loading photos from a JSON file instead.

 ## Technologies